tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson27.md

 We have now seen enough Express and Mongoose to be able to read the code in ```routes/pwauth.js``` to see how username/password authentication works.

+# OpenAI integratation
+We can use an [openai Express API](https://github.com/openai/openai-node) to access GPT from an express app.